psychemedia/sin-eater-resources/resources/HWLCS_howell_cambrian_superstitions.md

-Oti6 Mr. Griffith, a Baptist preacher, who lived at Pont Flten, in Pembrolceshire, asserted that' iir^Wl&rnmg^frOm Tiredavith he beheld a great li^ht' Wfi^ he concliided Svas one bf these Cambrian phenomena^ and accordingly wkited to observe its motiotis; he related that he saw it stand still for about a quarter of an hour, in the rbadtb the church '
+Oti6 Mr. Griffith, a Baptist preacher, who lived at Pont Flten, in Pembrolceshire, asserted that' iir^Wl&rnmg^frOm Tiredavith he beheld a great li^ht' Wfi^ he concluded Svas one bf these Cambrian phenomena^ and accordingly wkited to observe its motiotis; he related that he saw it stand still for about a quarter of an hour, in the rbadtb the church '